-- 7.1 Select a test location such that, when the gauge is placed in test position: - 7.1.1 Any point on the source-detector axis shall be at least 230 mm [9 in.] from any pavement edge or object. - 7.1.2 Reinforcing steel shall not be present in the volume bounded by the extended probe and the detector tubes. - 7.1.3 The test location shall contain concrete to a depth 25 mm [1 in.] greater than that to which the probe will be inserted.
-In thin concrete overlay projects, this may require the removal of the underlying (original) concrete 25 to 50 mm [1 to 2 in.] down over a small area before placement of the overlay. - 7.2 Smooth the surface with a wood float.
+7.1 Select a test location such that, when the gage is placed in test position:

+7.1.1 Any point on the source-detector axis shall be at least 9 in.
+(230 mm) from any pavement edge or object.

+7.1.2 Reinforcing steel shall not be present in the volume bounded by the extended probe and the detector tubes.

+7.1.3 The test location shall contain concrete to a depth 1 in.
+(25 mm) greater than that to which the probe will be inserted.
+In thin concrete overlay projects, this may require the removal of the underlying (original) concrete 1 to 2 in.
+(25 to 50 mm) down over a small area before placement of the overlay.

+7.2 Smooth the surface with a wood float.
 If necessary, use the guide plate and hole-forming device (4.1.7) to make a hole slightly larger than the probe and perpendicular to the surface.
-In some concretes, the probe may be inserted directly into the concrete without the use of the guide plate and hole-forming device. - 7.3 Insert the probe so that the side of the probe facing the center of the gauge is in intimate contact with the side of the hole.
-Keep all other radioactive sources at such a distance from the gauge that the readings will not be affected.
+In some concretes, the probe may be inserted directly into the concrete without the use of the guide plate and hole-forming device.

+7.3 Insert the probe so that the side of the probe facing the center of the gage is in intimate contact with the side of the hole.
+Keep all other radioactive sources at such a distance from the gage that the readings will not be affected.

-Note 9-The recommended minimum distance from other nuclear density gauges is 10 m [30 ft].
+Note 8-Thirty feet (10 m) is the recommended minimum distance from other nuclear density gages.